Skip to main content

 What it does:

-1. Terminates the DMS backend server
+1. Terminates the DMS backend server (which also kills its Quickshell child process)

 4. Re-establishes IPC communication